Best Open Source OCR Tools & Models in 2026 — Developer’s Guide

 process_pdf(sys.argv[1])

 This script showcases how to use olmOCR-7B by converting PDF pages into images, encoding them in Base64, and sending them with a natural language prompt to the multimodal model.
-Unlike traditional OCR tools, olmOCR interprets the document contextually, returning plain text output in Markdown (defined in this prompt).
+Unlike traditional OCR software, olmOCR interprets the document contextually, returning plain text output in Markdown (defined in this prompt).
 Running on GPU via Hugging Face’s transformers, it leverages the AutoProcessor and AutoModelForImageTextToText pipeline to generate rich, structured text representations directly from scanned PDFs.

 Qwen2.5vl